sd17spring/sd17spring.github.io/_toolboxes/image-steganography.md

 ## Encoding a secret message

-Now that we can decode secret messages, its only natural that we want to encode some too!
+Now that we can decode secret messages, it's only natural that we want to encode some too!
 Provided in the starter code are a pair of functions called `write_text()` and `encode_image()`. `write_text()` will take a string and convert it to a black and white image of the string.
 You may use it as a helper function in completing your implementation of `encode_image()`.

 ## Completing the Toolbox Exercise

-To turn in your assignment, push your code, decoded image the cute puppy is hiding, and a sample of an encoded secret message to GitHub and submit a pull request.
+You will need three things to complete this assignment:

+1. Completed steganography.py code
+2. Decoded image obtained from encoded_sample.png
+3. A sample image with some encoded message in it from your encode_image() function

+Commit all three things to your GitHub repo and submit a pull request to turn in this toolbox.